TSavo/jouster/docs/README.md

 ## About Jouster

-Jouster is designed to streamline the process of tracking and managing test failures in your Jest test suite.
+Jouster is designed to streamline the process of tracking and managing test failures in your test suite.
+It supports multiple test runners including Jest, Mocha, AVA, Tape, Jasmine, Vitest, Cypress, Playwright, TestCafe, and Karma.
 By automatically creating GitHub issues for failing tests and closing them when tests pass, Jouster helps you:

 - Keep track of failing tests without manual intervention
 - Maintain a clear history of test failures and fixes